-You don’t want everyone to show up to your event – you will have higher success rate inviting those who are actually interested in your project, no matter how small or large target market is.
+You don’t want everyone to show up to your event – you will have a higher success rate inviting those who are actually interested in your project, no matter how small or large your target market is.

 On the other hand, you don’t want to be overthinking the name of the project far too much.
 Remember: it’s an important, but a small part of your future brand development.
 Content marketing, as well as social media presence, can gently correct any false impression that your brand name might have.
 Otherwise, great projects like “Man Repeller” wouldn’t be what they are today, right?

 And after all, you can always change names later.
 Thank god, website domains are cheap enough nowadays, and any past traffic can be redirected easily onto the new address.
 At the beginning of a new project, you can take comfort in the fact that it doesn’t have to be a final decision, and roll with the first good idea for the time being.
 I’d much rather deal with re-branding later rather than staying paralyzed at ground 0.